UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

  some extra prerequisites:

 - [Node.js](https://nodejs.org) - Package manager
-- [npm](https://www.npmjs.com/get-npm) - This should come with your install of Node
+- [npm](https://www.npmjs.com/get-npm) - This should come with your Node installation.

 ## Installation
 To install the necessary packages, run the following command: